top of page

 3 For I could wish that I myself were cursed and cut off from Christ for the sake of my people, those of my own flesh, 4 the people of Israel.
 Theirs is the adoption to sonship; theirs the divine glory, the covenants, the receiving of the law, the temple worship and the promises.
 5 Theirs are the patriarchs, and from them is traced the human ancestry of the Messiah, who is GOD over all, forever praised!
 Amen.

 Paul was a strict monotheist.
 In all his letters he clearly distinguishes between GOD and Jesus.
-Paul uses the word "GOD" (Old Greek: theos) over 500 times for the father.
+Paul uses the word GOD (Old Greek: theos) over 500 times for the father.
 Paul would never call Christ GOD without explanation.
 Even less would he do so in this short sentence with which he begins a treatise on a completely different topic, which concerns Israel.
-Paul never used the expression "over all" (Old Greek: epi panton) nor the word derived from it, "almighty" (Old Greek: pantokratōr) for Jesus.
+Paul never used the expression over all (Old Greek: epi panton) nor the word derived from it, almighty (Old Greek: pantokratōr) for Jesus.
 No other New Testament author did this either.
 This would contradict Paul's statement that Christ is subordinate to GOD (1st Corinthians 3,23 / 1st Corinthians 11,3 / Ephesians 4,6).
-Likewise, neither Paul nor any other apostle used phrases such as "praised" or "highly praised" (Old Greek: eulogētos) for Jesus.
+Likewise, neither Paul nor any other apostle used phrases such as praised or highly praised (Old Greek: eulogētos) for Jesus.
 Six of a total of seven praises in Paul's letters are clearly addressed to GOD, the Father (Mark 14,61 / Luke 1,68 / Romans 1,25 / 2nd Corinthians 1,3 / Ephesians 1,3 / 1st Peter 1,3 / 2nd Corinthians 11,31), which is also obvious in verse 5.
-Therefore the correct translation is:
+Some Bibles therefore translate correctly:

 4 Theirs is the adoption to sonship; theirs the divine glory, the covenants, the receiving of the law, the temple worship and the promises.
 5 Theirs are the patriarchs, and from them is traced the human ancestry of the Messiah.
 GOD (the Father), who is over all, be praised forever!
 Amen.